 This is a bar chart based on adult records.
 Each bar represents a week.
 The text gives the highest weekly total of records.
 This bar chart is a good indicator of flight time.
 It must be noted, that since records are from a geographically large area, flights times may vary between regions and it is most heavily influenced by areas from where there are more records.

 The MothsIreland database contains a copy of the Northern Ireland dataset to 2013.
-The Northern Ireland dataset is held by CEDaR and provides the information for the
+The Northern Ireland dataset is held and managed by the Northern Ireland Moth Committee and shared with CEDaR and provides the information for the

 Butterflies and Moths of Northern Ireland website.